 The Old Curiosity Shop: A little piece of 16th century London with a literary link

 Down a little unassuming side street in the back roads of Holborn is historic shop.
-Just two stories high, it is dwarfed by the modernity surrounding it.
+Just two storeys high, it is dwarfed by the modernity surrounding it.
 At first glance, fans of Charles Dickens may be thrilled to see the author’s name emblazoned across the upper storey as it claims to be his Old Curiosity Shop from the Victorian novel of the same name.
-Perhaps on close inspection the truth isn’t so clear cut.
+Perhaps on close inspection the truth isn’t so clear-cut.

-At some point during the 19th century, the building became an antiques store, eventually closing in the 1970s.
+At some point before 1950, the building became an antiques store, eventually closing in the 1970s.
 When it shut its doors, receipts and documents dating back as far as the 1920s were found.
 The building was Grade II listed by Historic England in 1958.
 Since the 1990s, the shop has been selling shoes by Japanese designer Daita Kimura.
 Why not pop in to see the low ceiling beams and winding staircases?